lmxxf/ai-theorys-study/arxiv/wechat200/paper_en.md

 This convergence suggests that the per-head ratio of 3--9x reflects a residual geometric complexity that is intrinsic to what an attention head does, rather than an artifact of any particular training run.
 Each head, regardless of context, develops a weight geometry that is far less complex than the composite matrix suggests, but not perfectly flat (ratio $\neq$ 1x; a per-head ratio of 3--9x still indicates meaningful internal structure).

 One plausible interpretation is that each head's weight rows trace out a low-dimensional surface with a small number of internal modes — perhaps reflecting the fact that each head must encode multiple types of positional or semantic relationships within a single linear map.
-The ratio of 3--9x may represent a universal "complexity budget" for a single attention head: enough structure to support several distinct functions, but far less than the full rank of the ambient space.
+The ratio of 3--9x may represent an architectural "complexity budget" for a single attention head: enough structure to support several distinct functions, but far less than the full rank of the ambient space.
 We emphasize that this analysis demonstrates concatenation as the dominant effect; it does not prove individual sub-manifolds are flat.
+If this band persists across more model families, it would support a broader scaling picture: increasing scale primarily adds sub-manifolds and organizes their topology, rather than making individual heads arbitrarily more complex.

 ### 5.3 Value Heads: Concatenation is the Dominant Effect

 The DeltaNet V-segment results (Tables 2 and 2b) reveal an instructive case: after splitting V into 48 heads of 128 dimensions, the per-head ratio drops to 1.76x -- 2.57x.
 The extended depth analysis in Table 2b shows that per-head ratio remains stable at 2.1x -- 2.6x across all depths, while the whole V ratio increases from 41x to 102x in deeper layers.
-This increase is entirely driven by growing inter-head orthogonality (orthogonality ratio drops from 2.1x to 1.2x), not by increased intra-head complexity.
+This increase is best explained by growing inter-head separation (orthogonality ratio drops from 2.1x to 1.2x), not by increased intra-head complexity.

 This finding is consistent with the computational role of value projections in linear attention.
 In Gated DeltaNet, the value projection produces the content that will be written into the recurrent state.
 Unlike query and key projections, which must encode complex relational patterns (positional encodings, attention patterns), value projections perform a relatively straightforward linear mixing of input features into a per-head value space.

 However, a per-head ratio of 2x does not mean "flat."
 A ratio of 1x would indicate a perfectly linear subspace; 2x still indicates some nonlinear structure within each head.
 What we can conclude is that concatenation is the dominant source of the whole V matrix's high ratio, and that individual V heads are far less complex than the composite matrix suggests.
 Note also that Q heads have dimension 256 while V heads have dimension 128, so their per-head ratios cannot be directly compared to infer differences in functional complexity.

+This also provides a geometric hypothesis for linear attention.
+DeltaNet uses a fixed-size recurrent state, so deeper and more abstract representations must be written into a limited per-head space.
+The observed pattern suggests that the model responds to this pressure by increasing separation between heads, reducing write-interference, rather than by making each value head internally more complex.

 ### 5.4 Deep Expert Sub-Manifold Differentiation